 What might the Council ask me to do?

 The Council may require an applicant to take such reasonable steps, including laying open unauthorised work for inspection, making tests and taking samples as the Council think appropriate to ascertain what work, if any, is required to secure compliance with the relevant regulations.

 Persons who have carried out the building work or have made a material change of use of a building are reminded that permission may also have been required under the Town and Country Planning Act.

-Further information and advice can be obtained from the Building Control Section.
-A “Regularisation Certificate” may only be issued once the Council are satisfied that all the relevant Regulations have been complied with.
+A "Regularisation Certificate" may only be issued once the Council are satisfied that all the relevant Regulations have been complied with.